SeLite/SeLite.github.io/ReportingIssues.md

 '></a>

 ## Submit any failing the tests ##
 Save your test cases and test suites, along with any HTML forms/pages as per [PackagedTests](PackagedTests) > [Structure](PackagedTests#structure).
-If needed, include store any [SettingsOverview](SettingsOverview) as per [SettingsManifests](SettingsManifests) > ['Values' manifests](SettingsManifests#-values-manifests).
+If needed, include store any [Settings](Settings) as per [SettingsManifests](SettingsManifests) > ['Values' manifests](SettingsManifests#-values-manifests).
 Put that in a .zip file and attach it to the issue.
 That prevents typing mistakes and misunderstanding.
 Alternatively, if you report only a few simple Selenese command calls, you could send them as text
 ```

 command | target | value